kcp-dev/contrib/20250401-kubecon-london/workshop/04-application-providers/README.md

 ## There is an App in my WS! 🤌

 The Application brought to you by **SQL<sup>3</sup> Co.** has a CRD definition and a controller that comes with it, and that they are running (we'll see how right after this) on their infrastructure.
-They were also nice enough prepare an APIResourceSchema too!
+They were also nice enough to prepare an APIResourceSchema too!
 For us at kcp land though, not much will change since the last time.
 In a provider workspace we create an APIExport for the prepared APIResourceSchema, and then we add consumers by binding to that export.

 !!!
 Important